Cortex provides horizontally scalable, highly available, multi-tenant, long term storage for Prometheus.

 - Multi-tenant: Cortex can isolate data and queries from multiple different independent Prometheus sources in a single cluster, allowing untrusted parties to share the same cluster.

 - Long term storage: Cortex supports S3, GCS, Swift and Microsoft Azure for long term storage of metric data.
 This allows you to durably store data for longer than the lifetime of any single machine, and use this data for long term capacity planning.

-Cortex is a CNCF incubation project used in several production systems including Weave Cloud and Grafana Cloud.
-Cortex is primarily used as a remote write destination for Prometheus, exposing a Prometheus-compatible query API.
+Cortex is primarily used as a remote write destination for Prometheus, with a Prometheus-compatible query API.

 Read the getting started guide if you’re new to the project.
 Before deploying Cortex with a permanent storage backend you should read: